eoas-ubc/eoas-ubc.github.io/docs/crs-eosc211.md

 # EOSC 211

+## Official description

 **Computer Methods in Earth, Ocean and Atmospheric Sciences**

 Mathematical computer-based problem solving in the physical, chemical, and biological sciences.
 Problems drawn from studies of the earth, the oceans and the atmosphere.
 [2-0-2]

 Prerequisites: One of MATH 101, MATH 103, MATH 105, MATH 121, SCIE 001.